gtownsie/Oracle-Cloud---A10-VThunder-Deployment/README.md

     enable
     interface ethernet 2
     enable
+    wr mem
+    ```
+1. To allow synchronization between the two vThunder instances SSH must be allowed on the interfaces.
+SSH is the method which A10 synchronizes the configurations.
+    ```
+    enable-management service ssh
+      ve 2125 to 2126
+      exit-module
+    !
+    wr mem
     ```
 1. Run the 'sh interfaces brief' command again and the interfaces should reflect the `UP` status
 1. Create a default gateway `ip route 0.0.0.0 /0 10.0.1.1`

 ## Secondary vThunder - Configure Network Interface
 The next step is the configuration of the data plane network interfaces, default gateway, DNS, and Hostname.